Angular distribution of photoelectrons generated in atomic ionization by twisted radiation

 \section{Conclusions}

-In the present work we perform theoretical analysis of the photoionization process caused by the twisted radiation, namely Bessel beams.
-Assuming an atomic target to be extended (the size of the target area is larger than the characteristic size of the incident beam) we have proved the statements which allows one to derive in a simple way the expression for the PADs under the influence of twisted light of different polarization.
-Being extensions of the well-known parameterizations for the plane-wave radiation, our new “twisted” expressions will help to plan and to perform new generation of atomic photoionization experiments.
+In the present work, we performed a theoretical analysis of the photo\-ionization process caused by twisted radiation, specifically Bessel beams.
+Assuming the atomic target to be extended (the size of the target area is larger than the characteristic size of the incident beam), we proved two statements that allow one to derive an expression for the PADs under the influence of twisted light of different polarization.
+Being extensions of the well-known parameterizations for the plane-wave radiation, our ``twisted” expressions will help to plan and to perform next-generation atomic photo\-ionization experiments.

-An illustration of the statements application is given on the example of helium atom ionized by twisted radiation in the vicinity of the lowest autoionization resonances in dipole and quadrupole photoionization.
-It is shown that when non-dipole effects become dominating the shape of the PAD changes noticeably.
-Moreover, increase of the opening angle i.e. parameter $\theta_c$ for different incident photon energies modifies PADs crucially.
-The latter suggests that the angular distributions can be controlled by the twisted radiation parameters.
-In addition, we show that PADs can serve as a diagnostic tool for the parameters of the incident circular polarized twisted Bessel radiation because of the possibility for parameterization of the angular distribution expressions.
+An illustration of the statements' application was given for the example of helium atoms ionized by twisted radiation in the vicinity of the lowest autoionization resonances in dipole and quadrupole photo\-ionization.
+When non-dipole effects become dominating, the shape of the PAD changes noticeably.
+Moreover, increasing the opening angle, i.e., the parameter $\theta_c$ for different incident photon energies, modifies the PADs substantially.
+The latter result suggests that the angular distributions can be controlled by the twisted radiation parameters.
+In addition, we showed that the PADs can serve as a diagnostic tool for the parameters of the incident circular polarized twisted Bessel radiation because of the possibility to parameterize the angular distribution expressions accordingly.